Hermann Kriebel: Activities in China

 In 1929, Kriebel arrived in China as part of a German delegation to work as an arms dealer and an adviser to the Kuomintang government of Chiang Kai-shek.
 Besides fighting the Chinese Communists, the Kuomintang regime was at the time fighting the armies of Chinese warlords, namely General Feng Yuxiang in the north and the Guangxi clique of General Bai Chongxi and Li Zongren in the south.
 Accordingly, as China had hardly any arms manufacturing factories of its own at the time, arms had to be imported.
 Kriebel found that the demand for arms in China was enormous, making the work of an arms dealer very profitable.
 In May 1929, he succeeded the chief military and economic advisor Max Bauer upon his untimely death from smallpox but he lacked Bauer's diplomatic skill, and the Chinese expressed their disenchantment and asked for a replacement.
 Kriebel was succeeded in May 1930 by Georg Wetzell but stayed on in China as one of the several German military advisors and instructors.

-Kreibel joined the Nazi Party on 1 January 1930 (membership number 344,967).
+Kriebel joined the Nazi Party on 1 January 1930 (membership number 344,967).
 However, in December 1933, his membership was backdated to 1 October 1928 (membership number 82,996), which gave him the added status of an Alter Kämpfer or "old fighter".
-After the Nazi seizure of power in 1933, Kreibel returned to Germany and served as the SA liaison officer to the Foreign Office.
+After the Nazi seizure of power in 1933, Kriebel returned to Germany and served as the SA liaison officer to the Foreign Office.
 A long-serving officer in the SA, he was promoted to SA-Gruppenführer on 27 May 1933 and SA-Obergruppenführer on 9 November 1937.

 In April 1934, he returned to China when he was named the German Consul General in Shanghai.
 Kriebel's pro-Chinese assessments of the political and military situation in China was not held in very high regard by either the German Foreign Office or by the Propaganda Ministry, especially when he openly spoke out against their pro-Japanese stance in his reports.
 He consequently grew increasingly disillusioned and withdrawn.
 On 17 October 1937, he was granted leave from his post and returned to Germany.